koechlm/Vault-LifecycleEventEditor-Sample/Readme.txt

 SUPPORT:
 ---------------------------------
 No official support is available for this tool.
 However you can post questions or comments to the Vault newsgroup http://forums.autodesk.com/t5/Autodesk-Vault/bd-p/101

+VERSION HISTORY:
+24.0.0.0 based on SDK 2017: 22.0.56.0 including these changes: updated to SDK 2019 references, included clmloader.dll in project